Play therapy: Diagnostic tool

 Play therapy can also be used as a tool for diagnosis.
 A play therapist observes a client playing with toys (play-houses, soft toys, dolls, etc.) to determine the cause of the disturbed behaviour.
-The objects and patterns of play, as well as the willingness to interact with the therapist, can be used to understand the underlying rationale for behaviour both inside and outside of therapy session.
+The objects and patterns of play, as well as the willingness to interact with the therapist, can be used to understand the underlying rationale for behaviour both inside and outside of therapy sessions.
 Caution, however, should be taken when using play therapy for assessment and/or diagnostic purposes.

 According to the psychodynamic view, people (especially children) will engage in play behaviour to work through their interior anxieties.
-According to this viewpoint, play therapy can be used as a self-regulating mechanism, as long as children are allowed time for free play or unstructured play.
+According to this viewpoint, play therapy can be used as a self-regulating mechanism, as long as children are allowed time for free or unstructured play.
 However, some forms of therapy depart from non-directiveness in fantasy play, and introduce varying amounts of direction, during the therapy session.

 An example of a more directive approach to play therapy, for example, can entail the use of a type of desensitisation or relearning therapy, to change troubling behaviours, either systematically or through a less structured approach.
 The hope is that through the language of symbolic play, such desensitisation may take place, as a natural part of the therapeutic experience, and lead to positive treatment outcomes.